binli120/ind_analysis/infra/terraform/ecs_s3_sync_cron/README.md

 Change `schedule_expression` to any valid EventBridge cron/rate expression (the module defaults to `cron(0 0 * * ? *)`, i.e. midnight UTC).
 If the task needs internet
 egress (for S3, Redis, or OpenAI) be sure the subnets and security groups you pass can reach those endpoints (via NAT, VPC endpoints, etc.).
+Add `--ai-summary` to `command_additional_args` when you want the cron job to refresh the new `.summary.txt` artefacts alongside the markdown.